eliseevavika/MealPrep/README.md

 * Defining DAO (Data Access Object) interface: I created an interface that defines the database operations using annotations such as @Insert, @Update, @Delete, and @Query.
 This interface serves as a bridge between the application and the database, allowing for convenient data access and manipulation.
 * Accessing the database in the application: I utilized the RoomDatabase instance in my application's components, such as ViewModel or Repository class, to perform database operations asynchronously using coroutines or LiveData.

-## Benchmark Results
-In order to improve the performance and user experience of my app, I implemented several optimizations and conducted benchmark measurements using the AndroidJUnit4 framework.

-### Startup Time Optimization

-One of the key optimizations I focused on was reducing the startup time of the app.
-By benchmark results, I was able to measure the startup duration.
-Through careful analysis and optimization techniques, I was able to significantly improve the startup time from 32 seconds to 17 seconds.

-### Metric
-By conducting benchmark measurements, I tracked the progress of my optimizations and gained insights into the performance improvements.
-The timeToInitialDisplayMs metric, which measures the time it takes for the initial content to be displayed to the user, improved from 315.9 milliseconds to 221.9 milliseconds.
-These results demonstrate the positive impact of the optimizations I implemented.

 ## Compose Optimization

 To enhance the efficiency and responsiveness of my app's user interface, I made optimizations specifically targeting Jetpack Compose.
 By minimizing unnecessary recomposition, I ensured that only the relevant parts of the UI are updated when needed.
 This optimization significantly reduces the computational overhead, resulting in a more responsive and fluid user experience.